Kaaos/kaaosgit/README.md

-# kaaosgit
+# Scripts

-#kaaosgit houses some small (mostly) experimental scripts
+This repository houses some small (mostly) experimental scripts and other small projects.

-MIT License, feel free to pick whatever you like (at your own risk)
+MIT License, feel free to pick whatever you like (at your own risk).